-Transaction costs are also borne by the Section in relation to transactions in pooled investment vehicles.
+Transaction costs are also borne by the Bank Section in relation to transactions in pooled investment vehicles.
 Such costs are taken into account in calculating the bid/offer spread of these investments and are not separately reported.

-For the Defined Contribution section, investments purchased by the Section are allocated to provide benefits to the individuals on whose behalf corresponding contributions are paid.
-Legal and General holds the investment units on a pooled basis for the Trustee.
-Legal and General allocates investment units to members.
-The Trustee may hold investment units representing the value of employer contributions that have been retained by the Section that relate to members leaving the Section prior to vesting.
+For the DC section, investments purchased by the Bank Section are allocated to provide benefits to the individuals on whose behalf corresponding contributions are paid.
+Legal & General holds the investment units on a pooled basis on our behalf.
+Legal & General allocates investment units to members.
+We may hold investment units representing the value of employer contributions that have been retained by the Bank Section that relate to members leaving the Bank Section prior to vesting.

-Defined contribution assets are allocated to members and the Trustee as follows:
+DC assets are allocated to members and the Trustee as follows: